-Ensure the secondary air slider is fully open and either the primary air sliders (manual operation) or thermostat (automatic operation) are fully open (close the control according to your operation preference) and the tertiary air intake flap is closed.
-With both doors open, start your fire using twists of newspaper (or scrunched up balls) to form a bed on the grates.
+With the Primary (Bottom Slider) and Secondary (Top Slider) air controls in the fully open position and the door open, start your fire using twists of newspaper (or scrunched up balls) to form a bed on the grate.
 Place a generous amount of dry kindling onto the newspaper, ensure their is sufficient air gaps between the kindling (a criss cross or pyramid style pattern is ideal to accomplish this).